 Be aware of what items you can bring into the country you are going to, including money and agricultural goods.

-Sites like Customs and Border Protections can help you travel into the USA and Canada Border Services Agency for crossing into Canada.
+Sites like Customs and Border Protections can help you travel into the USA and Canada Border Services Agency to cross into Canada.

 The following information is a guide; check with Amtrak and Via for current information.
 Most of this information is directly from Amtrak with some slight edits.